Vizag gas leak: Criminal action will be taken against LG Chem, says AP Industry Minister

 Vizag gas neutralised: 800 moved to hospital

-Eight persons have on Thursday reportedly died after a toxic gas leaked from a chemical plant of a multinational firm in Visakhapatnam, Andhra Pradesh.
+11 persons have on Thursday reportedly died after a toxic gas leaked from a chemical plant of a multinational firm in Visakhapatnam, Andhra Pradesh.
 At least 5,000 have fallen sick due to the leak.

 The leak spread over a radius of about three km, affecting at least five villages.